duereg/manager-readme/README.md

  - You feel safe debating with me.

     I find that ideas improve by being examined from all angles.
 If it sounds like I’m disagreeing I’m most likely just playing devil’s advocate.
 This does rely on us being able to have a safe debate.
+I've read that feedback requires three attributes:

+      - Safety (you should feel safe to give and receive candid feedback)
+      - Effort (neither you nor I should feel defensive about the feedback)
+      - Benefit (giving/receiving feedback should have impact)

+    Please let me know if I’m doing poorly on any of these attributes.
+I’ll return the favor!

 ## How can I help you?
  - Provide context.